Over 121 Places in Ohio Ban Legal Cannabis — Here’s What You Need to Know

 Here’s what you can do right now:

-Check if your city, township, or village is banned—then get curious.
+Check if your city, township, or village is banned—then get curious about the reasons behind it.

 Attend a city council meeting and demand your area reverse the ban.